Dryedcoolbro/LethalGym/README.md

 **!!!
 UPCOMING/PLANNED LIFTS ARE NOT GUARANTEED TO COME !!!**

 ## Issues
-If there are any issues or bugs create an issue on the github page or report it on the discord modding server.
+If there are any issues or bugs PLEASE create an issue on the github page or report it on the discord modding server.
 https://github.com/Dryedcoolbro/LethalGym
 https://discord.com/channels/1168655651455639582/1190807167482208337